gridsusc/mindspark-10-team-Renaissaince/README.md

 # mindspark-10-team-Renaissaince
-This application can recognize your emotion from photo or speech using ML models.
-It will recommend some songs that are fit to your emotions.
-If you fail into bad emotions many times, it will give you a warning.
-It is good for your mental health.
+This application can recognize users' emotion from photo or speech using ML models.
+It will recommend some songs that are fit to users' emotions.
+If users fail into bad emotions many times, it will give users a warning.
+It is good for users' and comunities' mental health.

 Disclaimer: